 A boost for Niger's agricultural outlook with the opening of new college in Niamey last week.

-A boost for Niger's agricultural outlook with the opening of new college in Niamey last week.
+Background: A boost for Niger's agricultural outlook with the opening of new college in Niamey last week.
 National Assembly President Boubou Hama and several ministers were at the opening ceremony of the new college, which will teach the latest techniques of cattle production and management to an initial intake of 90 students.
 West German and French Ambassadors were also there to see the new buildings, which were financed through the European Development Fund.

 SYNOPSIS: Niger's National Assembly President, M. Boubou Hama, and a high level government delegation, last week attended the opening of a new college in Niamey.
 Students from the college are destined to improve cattle production in Niger and associated countries.
 Foreign Affairs Minister Maidi Mamadou and Rural Economy Minister Noma Kaka were also at the opening.